Definition

 References

 • Brooks, Frederick P. The Mythical Man-Month.
 Addison-Wesley, 1975.
-Coordination overhead scaling non-linearly with team size.
+Coordination overhead scales non-linearly with team size.

 • Leonard, Mark.
 Constellation Software annual letters.
 The acquisition-and-upgrade model as precedent for HI scaling.